Exciting goals. I’ve set quite a few of them in my time.

 And yet, we’re led to believe that the most successful people are the most passionate ones.
 That disillusionment doesn’t happen to them, and that they wake up every morning ready to change the world.

 But there’s no magic pill that some have and others don’t.
 What sets the most successful in their field apart is their willingness to tolerate the mundanity that comes with years of habit-building, repetition and routine.
+Quietly working away, every day.
+Even when they’re not seeing results, even when they can’t be bothered, even when they want to quit.

 First step to forming habits